 Maya is familiar with 3D modelling technologies, primarily in the use of photogrammetry, and has a range of experience in different visualisation techniques.
 She also has extensive experience working with and engaging community groups in archaeology across Scotland.

-Scotland's Rock Art Project is an ambitious research-led project co-produced with communities across the country, and involving a number of specialists, institutions, and partners.
-Find out about us in this section!
+Scotland's Rock Art Project was an ambitious research-led project co-produced with communities across the country, and involved a number of specialists, institutions, and partners.
+Find out about us in this section.

 Scotland's Rock Art Project is a five-year project working with local communities to record, research and raise awareness of prehistoric carvings in Scotland, using detailed recording methods and 3D digital modelling techniques.

-Public engagement is at the heart of Scotland's Rock Art Project, and our research is informed by the work of our dedicated Community Teams.
+Public engagement lay at the heart of Scotland's Rock Art Project, and our research was informed by the work of our dedicated Community Teams.
 You can find out more about our Teams on this page!

 Our database contains records for all known prehistoric rock art in Scotland.
-If you are part of a Community Team, a researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.
+If you are a member of the public, student, heritage professional, researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.

 Our Blog is the voice of our Community Teams.
 This is where you can find out more about their involvement with the project, their work, and their discoveries, in their own words.